Koh Tao Diving Tours

 Marine Life

 Large schools of fusiliers, snapper and trevally are common.
-Barracuda, batfish, groupers and reef sharks are occasionally seen, while colourful reef fish inhabit the coral-covered shallows.
+Barracuda, batfish, groupers and sea snakes are often seen, while colourful reef fish inhabit the coral-covered shallows.

 Green Rock – Koh Tao Dive Site